SSpeights/PowerShellGuide/effective-ps-development-environements.md

 ### Atom with PS Add-On

-Another great editor is the Atom from the folks at GitHub.
+Another great editor is "Atom" from the folks at GitHub.
 Atom is another popular editor where you can do a lot of the same things as in VS Code and Atom also has a well-liked Powershell plugin that has a not-trivial 70,000 downloads.
 If you don't want to bow down to Microsoft, Maybe you want to check out atom.
 One thing about Atom: I had trouble getting her to work from behind our beloved proxy server - if you dev in Windows you may want to stick with VS Code because configuring the proxy works like butter.

 ### ISE